tillitis/tillitis-key1/doc/threat_model/threat_model.md

   Used by a vendor to sign device apps that are meant to get the same CDI by a combination of measured boot and verified boot.

-- Vendor Sigsum signing key.
+- Vendor Sigsum private key.

   The [TKey Verification
   System](https://github.com/tillitis/tkey-verification) uses a
   [Sigsum transparency log](https://www.sigsum.org/) to sign a message about every provisioned Tkey.
-Tillitis' private key is used to do this signing and must be kept secret.
+Tillitis' Sigsum private key is used to do this signing and must be kept secret.

+  Not kept on TKey, so not in scope.

 - Vendor Sigsum public key.

   Corresponding public key to the Sigsum signing key above.

+  Not kept on TKey, so not in scope.

 - Filesystem partition table.